 Through the BCLT Research Group, the Centre serves as the focus for literary translation research within the School and beyond, by academic staff and research postgraduates.
-BCLT hosts regular research events such as research seminars, book launch symposia and more substantial conferences, including a biannual Postgraduate Translation Symposium.
+BCLT hosts regular research events such as research seminars, book launch symposia and more substantial conferences.
 We also partner with other research organisations across the UK and overseas on research projects such as the AHRC-funded Open World Research Initiative project “Cross-Language Dynamics: Reshaping Community”.

 If you would like to work with BCLT as a partner on a research project, or are interested in applying to UEA for postgraduate research, please get in touch.

 British Centre for Literary Translation offers two BCLT translation residencies every year for UK-based literary translators.
 The residencies are for 4 months, one day per week (Feb-May 2023).

 Applications are now CLOSED for the 2022-23 BCLT Translators in Residence.

 Watch this video to find out more about the scheme:

 The inaugural BCLT Translators in Residence were Olivia Hellwell and William Gregory (October 2020-January 2021).